craftcms/docs/docs/commerce/1.x/docs/craft-commerce-orders.md

 carts (use `{% set cart = craft.commerce.getCart %}` to get the current user’s cart).

 ### customerId
-Accepts an id of a customer.
+Accepts an ID of a customer.

 ### updatedAfter
 Only fetch orders with an Updated Date that is on or after the given date.